SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10.20.266.0-Root-level-managed-object-is-not-obtained-on-query.md

 ticket: MTM-56734
 version: 10.20.266.0
 ---
-Fixed an issue in inventory with finding an asset by the onlyRoots flag when the object is removed from the asset hierarchy and becomes the root object again.
+In the inventory, when querying with the `onlyRoots` flag, assets could not be found if the object was removed from the asset hierarchy and became the root object again.
+This issue has now been fixed and root level managed objects are found when querying with the `onlyRoots` flag.